open-telemetry/oteps/text/trace/0205-messaging-semantic-conventions-context-propagation.md

 Many intermediaries (message brokers) offer REST APIs for publishing and fetching messages.
-A producer can publish a message by sending an HTTP request to the intermediary, a consumer can pull a message by sending an HTTP request to the intermediary:
+A producer can publish a message by sending an HTTP request to the intermediary and a consumer can pull a message by sending an HTTP request to the intermediary:

 ```